tytydraco/yessleep/out/The_figure_in_the_video.md

 &#x200B;

 “*My beloved Ronald.
 We can finally love each other now that your wife is no longer there to stop our true love from blossoming.
 I just know we will be so happy together.
 I will be a much better wife than what she could have ever been.
 She did not deserve you.
 Forever yours, T.*”

 &#x200B;

 And a heart with an arrow piercing it, R.T. in the right top corner, T.J in the lower left corner.

-(Final draft 2022/11/03 - 3391 words)